Redcar and Cleveland is the largest borough in the Tees Valley – 96 square miles to be precise.

-Transpennine Express now operate a direct train service to and from Redcar to Manchester, Leeds and York.
+Transpennine Express now operate a direct train service to and from Redcar and Saltburn, to Manchester, Leeds and York.

-Teesside International Airport is close by and connects Redcar and Cleveland with the rest of the world via regular flights to Amsterdam with KLM, as well as flights to Aberdeen, Jersey and the popular holiday destination of Palma, Majorca.
+Teesside International Airport is close by and connects Redcar and Cleveland with the rest of the world via regular flights to Amsterdam with KLM, as well as flights to Aberdeen, Jersey and popular holiday destinations of Majorca, Corfu, Alicante and Algarve.

 Walking and Cycling